zaforf/isp/_study/gradient.md

 $$\sigma'(x) = \sigma(x)(1-\sigma(x))$$

-Which makes its calculation pretty simple.
+which makes its calculation pretty simple.
 A proof can be found [here](https://towardsdatascience.com/derivative-of-the-sigmoid-function-536880cf918e).

 Once the gradient is calculated, the weights and biases are updated like this:

 $$W_j = W_j-\delta \frac{\partial L}{\partial W_j}$$

 $$b_j = b_j-\delta \frac{\partial L}{\partial b_j}$$